IRL2/nanover-server-py/README.md

     * Create a conda environment (here we call the environment "narupa-dev"): `conda create -n narupa-dev "python>3.6"`
     * Activate the conda environment: `conda activate narupa-dev`
     * Install the required conda packages: `conda install -c omnia -c conda-forge openmm MDAnalysis MDAnalysisTests ase`
     * Compile the protocol and install the Narupa libraries in your conda environment: `./win_compile.ps1`.
+If you do not plan on modifying the python packages, run `./win_compile.ps1 -noedit` instead.

 ## Running the tests